CMU-17-356/cmu-17-356.github.io/docs/assignments/HW3.md

 - [How to build a CI/CD pipeline with GitHub Actions in four simple steps](https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/)
 - [Creating a CI/CD pipeline using Github Actions](https://medium.com/@michaelekpang/creating-a-ci-cd-pipeline-using-github-actions-b65bb248edfe)

+### Releasing your work

+Just before turning in your assignment, one person on your team should create a [GitHub Release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).

 ## Deliverables

 The deliverables for this assignment are

-1. A link to the team's Object Data Model in their group repository wiki
+1. A link to your team's Object Data Model in the group's repository wiki
 2. A link to the paper prototype page of your team's repo.
-Each team member should upload their paper prototypes there, they can be organized on different pages, but they should all link from a single page.
+Each team member should upload their paper prototypes there.
+They can be organized on different pages, but they should all link from a single page.
+3. A link to the web page for your released deliverables.
+This release should contain
-3. An implementation of the Object Data Model in either Fastify.io or Express.js, committed to your team's repository
+    1. An implementation of the Object Data Model in either Fastify.io or Express.js, committed to your team's repository.
-4. A Typescript-based frontend prototype implemented in React.js, committed to your team's repository.
+    2. A Typescript-based frontend prototype implemented in React.js, committed to your team's repository.

 ## Additional Criteria

-We will be strictly enforcing and grading your team’s process; i.e., we want to see all PRs close issues and issues tied to cards on your Github Kanban board with assigned individuals.
+We will be strictly enforcing and grading your team’s process; i.e., we want to see all PRs, close issues, and issues tied to cards on your Github Kanban board with individuals assigned to each.
 Failure to adhere to these practices will result in deductions.